miquelmassot/pygp_particle_filter/README.md

 The example jupyter notebook illustrates basic usage.

-A more full explanation of the theory and functions are coverend in University of Southampton `FEEG6043: Intelligent Mobile Robotics` moduel notes and the associated tutorial.
+The approach is explained in the University of Southampton `FEEG6043: Intelligent Mobile Robotics` module notes and associated tutorials.